philshem/gmaps_popular_times_scraper/README.md

-# Scraper for Google Maps "Popular Times" for business entries
+# Scraper of Google Maps "Popular Times" for business entries

 Turn this: